yoctopuce/yoctolib_cpp/README.txt

-Binaries/osx/                  Directory that contains Max OS X executables Binaries/linux/32bits/         Directory that contains Linux 32bit executables Binaries/linux/64bits/         Directory that contains Linux 64bit executables Documentation/                 API Reference, in HTML and PDF format Examples/                      Directory with sample programs in C++ Sources/                       Source code of the high-level library (in C++) Sources/yapi/                  Source code of the low-level library (in C) udev_conf/					   Udev rules for linux (see Linux Release Notes)
+Binaries/osx/                  Directory that contains Max OS X executables Binaries/linux/32bits/         Directory that contains Linux 32bit executables Binaries/linux/64bits/         Directory that contains Linux 64bit executables Binaries/linux/armel/          Directory that contains Linux ARM soft float executables Binaries/linux/armhf/          Directory that contains Linux ARM hard float executables Documentation/                 API Reference, in HTML and PDF format Examples/                      Directory with sample programs in C++ Sources/                       Source code of the high-level library (in C++) Sources/yapi/                  Source code of the low-level library (in C) udev_conf/                     Udev rules for linux (see Linux Release Notes)

 The archive is shipped with precompiled libraries.
 If you want to rebuild them from source, or to compile the examples, use the following command:

 on Windows: build
 on UNIX:    ./build.sh

 For more details, refer to the documentation specific to each product, which includes sample code with explanations, and a programming reference manual.